noahzeldin/dissertation/reception_analysis_write_up.md

 aspects of these relationships discussed in chapter 1.
 Although I did not conduct a sentiment analysis with the assembled corpus, it is worth considering how the above analysis and the visualizations correspond to anecdotal impressions of the criticisms voiced in the articles.
-However, it must be stressed that the coalescence of the centrist and rightwing reception of both *The Measures Taken* and *The Mother*, patently visible in the CA presented above, is one of vocabulary and must not be mistaken for a coalescence of sentiment.
+It must be stressed that the coalescence of the centrist and rightwing reception of both *The Measures Taken* and *The Mother*, patently visible in the CA presented above, is one of vocabulary and must not be mistaken for a coalescence of sentiment.
 However, as I have demonstrated, one can glean certain trends from specific keywords.
 (The most obvious examples were the negatively connoted uses of “Communism” and “primitive” in centrist and rightwing reviews of *The Mother*.)
 Beyond sentiment, the results of the above analysis, particularly the CA, seem to indicate that Communists and their sympathizers indeed had a clear stance on aesthetics (or at least had topics they prioritized when discussing these two works) that differed strongly from the aesthetic orientation of those with other political affiliations.

 In terms of sentiment, reviews of *The Measures Taken* were fairly mixed.
 As previous scholars have noted, certain Communists were highly